Course description

 Session Details

 Throughout the course, subject related questions and conceptual doubts are addressed directly by the course instructor and teaching assistants, ensuring continuous academic support.
 Assistance for enrolment procedures and other non technical queries is provided through the NPTEL+ platform.
+All lectures in this series are conducted online in a synchronous format, encouraging real time interaction and active engagement between participants and instructors.
+High quality recordings are also provided so that participants can revisit the material later.

 Date of the Workshop : 11th and 12th April, 2026